quarkusio/quarkus-super-heroes/README.md

 ### Versions
 Pick one of the 4 versions of the system from the table below and deploy the appropriate descriptor from the [`deploy/k8s` directory](deploy/k8s).
 Each descriptor contains all of the resources needed to deploy a particular version of the entire system.

    > **NOTE:** These descriptors are **NOT** considered to be production-ready.
 They are basic enough to deploy and run the system with as little configuration as possible.
-The databases and Kafka broker deployed are not highly-available and do not use any Kubernetes operators for management or monitoring.
+The databases, Kafka broker, and schema registry deployed are not highly-available and do not use any Kubernetes operators for management or monitoring.
 They also only use ephemeral storage.
    >
    > For production-ready Kafka brokers, please see the [Strimzi documentation](https://strimzi.io/) for how to properly deploy and configure production-ready Kafka brokers on Kubernetes.
 You can also try out a [fully hosted and managed Kafka service](https://developers.redhat.com/products/red-hat-openshift-streams-for-apache-kafka/getting-started)!
    >